Jeonse: Operation

 Jeonse involves the tenant giving the landlord a large sum of "key money" when a lease is signed.
 The amount of money required depends on the economy and the location of the property.
-Usually, the amount required is 50% of the property's value but can be as high as 60-80%.
+Usually, the amount required is 50% of the property's value, but it can be as high as 60–80%.
 In 2014, it was reported that the average cost of a jeonse in Seoul equals almost $300,000 USD.
 The tenant is then allowed to stay in the property "rent-free", not requiring any additional monthly payments, until the end of the lease, which is usually 2 years.
 Utilities and other costs (water, gas, electricity, cable, phone, internet, security) are applied for and paid by the tenant.

 This system is popular with both consumers and landlords.
 First, there are very few mortgages in South Korea, so it is difficult for consumers to own a home.
 Also, real estate prices continue to increase so fast that some see the situation as a housing bubble.
-The landlord makes a return by taking the deposit money and investing it and keeping all interest earned on the deposit.
+The landlord makes a return by taking the deposit money, investing it, and keeping all interest earned on the deposit.
 The tenant's deposit is protected by having a lien issued against the property for the amount given.
 The entire deposit is then returned to the tenant at the end of the lease.
 The landlord can treat the deposit as a 0% interest rate loan to invest into other capital, which made jeonse especially desirable in the 20th century when interest rates were very high.

 During times of lower interest rates, wolse, or monthly rent, is more often used.
 With a wolse lease, a renter signs a lease for 1 or 2 years and makes a deposit on the apartment equal to perhaps 10% of the market value.
-The renter then pays monthly rent.
-In rare cases where damage has been done to the property, the damage has to be fixed to the landlord's standard before a landlord will return the deposit.
+The renter then pays the monthly rent.
+In rare cases where damage has been done to the property, the damage has to be fixed to the landlord's standard before the landlord will return the deposit.